 |Did you know ...||Search Documentation:|

-In this document we describe a modular infra-structure to access web-servers from SWI-Prolog and turn Prolog into a web-server.
+In this document we describe a modular infrastructure to access web-servers from SWI-Prolog and turn Prolog into a web-server.

-The following people have pioneered parts of this library and contributed with bug-report and suggestions for improvements: Anjo Anjewierden, Bert Bredeweg, Wouter Jansweijer, Bob Wielinga, Jacco van Ossenbruggen, Michiel Hildebrandt, Matt Lilley and Keri Harris.
+The following people have pioneered parts of this library and contributed with bug reports and suggestions for improvements: Anjo Anjewierden, Bert Bredeweg, Wouter Jansweijer, Bob Wielinga, Jacco van Ossenbruggen, Michiel Hildebrandt, Matt Lilley and Keri Harris.

 Path wildcards (see http_handler/3) have been modelled after the “arouter'' add-on pack by Raivo Laanemets.
 Request rewriting has been added after discussion with Raivo Laanemets and Anne Ogborn on the SWI-Prolog mailinglist.